-- The Geisinger Community Medical Center study area and Luzerne County report higher rates of Hispanic minorities as compared with the state average; 9.4% of the Geisinger Community Medical Center study area population identifies as Hispanic, 8.5% of the Luzerne County population, and only 6.5% of the Pennsylvania population identifies as Hispanic.
-The areas with the greatest concentration of residents with limited English speaking skills are Hazleton 18201 and 18202 - 10.3% and 7.1%, respectively, of the population report limited English speaking skills.
+- The Geisinger Wyoming Valley Medical Center study area and Luzerne County report higher rates of Hispanic minorities as compared with the state average; 9.4% of the Geisinger Wyoming Valley Medical Center study area population identifies as Hispanic, 8.5% of the Luzerne County population, and only 6.5% of the Pennsylvania population identifies as Hispanic.
+The areas with the greatest concentration of residents with limited English speaking skills are Hazleton 18201-10.3% and 18202 7.1% of the population report limited English speaking skills.
 Wilkes-Barre also shows higher percentages of residents reporting limited English skills than is average for the hospital service area. - Socio-economic status may pose additional challenges to residents navigating available resources.
-For example, there are specific physicians that accept Medicaid insurance however, many health care professionals do not accept new patients with Medicaid coverage. - The previous CHNA completed in the Geisinger-Wyoming Valley Medical Center area found in a focus group setting that: - All participants agreed that physically or mentally challenged residents need better access to quality health insurance.
-One woman discussed that she could not find a specialist who was covered by her insurance, and said that many physicians "don't accept Medicaid and Medicare because the state requires too much paperwork".
-All respondents said that they are forced to spend a great deal of time on the phone calling providers to see if they accept their insurance.
-Many also felt prescription medications are too expensive, and have arrived at pharmacies only to find out that their prescriptions are not covered by their health insurance. - Language barriers cause challenges to the efforts of providers to improve health literacy and awareness of health services and resources.
-While most respondents did not prefer to receive health services in a language other than English (89.6% and 84.6% respectively); 8.9% of respondents reported this preference in Lackawanna County and slightly more (12.1%) in Luzerne County. - The previous CHNA completed in the Geisinger-Wyoming Valley Medical Center area found in a focus group setting that: - ✓ The language barrier among this population is also an issue.
+For example, there are specific physicians that accept Medicaid insurance, however, many health care professionals do not accept new patients with Medicaid coverage. - The previous CHNA completed in the Geisinger-Wyoming Valley Medical Center area found in a focus group setting that: - All participants agreed that physically or mentally challenged residents need better access to quality health insurance.
+One woman discussed that she could not find a specialist who was covered by her insurance, and said that many physicians "don't accept Medicaid and Medicare because the state requires too much paperwork. " All respondents said that they are forced to spend a great deal of time on the phone calling providers to see if they accept their insurance.
+Many also felt prescription medications are too expensive, and have arrived at pharmacies only to find out that their prescriptions are not covered by their health insurance - Language barriers cause challenges to the efforts of providers to improve health literacy and awareness of health services and resources.
+While most respondents did not prefer to receive health services in a language other than English (84.6%); 12.1% of respondents reported this preference in Luzerne County, which is higher than any other county served by Geisinger Health system. - The previous CHNA completed in the Geisinger-Wyoming Valley Medical Center area found in a focus group setting that: - ✓ The language barrier among this population is also an issue.
 There are very few or no providers speaking Spanish or any Indian dialects and none able to work with the region's growing Russian and Bhutanese populations.
 Most state and local government paperwork is in English only.
 Further, individuals in social services, mental and behavioral, child protective services, and law enforcement have little or no foreign language skills.
 A local social service agency has had experiences in problem resolution resulting from a poor translation issue between a hospital and a parent of a patient and in other instances between families and Child Services.
 One physician indicated that he/she has seen Hispanic and Russian patients and they either bring their children to interpret or have discussions using pictures and pointing.

-- The previous CHNA completed in the Geisinger-Wyoming Valley Medical Center area found in a focus group including four members of Scranton's Hispanic/Latino community: - Participants agreed that there is a lack of communication, and results in not knowing about services offered. - Participants agreed that there is a lack of communication, and results in not knowing about services offered.
-While there are educational programs provided in the community; they lack sensitivity related to literacy, language, lack of documentation, limited financial resources, and the overall understanding of culture.
+- The previous CHNA completed in the Geisinger-Wyoming Valley Medical Center area found in a focus group that included four members of Scranton's Hispanic/Latino community: - Participants agreed that there is a lack of communication, and that this results in not knowing about services offered - Participants agreed that there is a lack of communication, and that this results in not knowing about services offered.
+While there are educational programs provided in the community; they do not offer the sensitivity related to literacy, language, lack of documentation, limited financial resources, and the overall understanding of culture that is necessary to be effective.
 Different approaches are necessary to target vulnerable populations to effectively share information about health conditions and healthy living.